 The following are some of the common injuries that may potentially be partially caused by wearing old running shoes:

-Now that we have a better idea on the potential injuries caused by old running shoes, let’s see how often we need to replace them to decrease our risk.
+Now that we have a better idea of the potential injuries caused by old running shoes, let’s see how often we need to replace them to decrease our risk.

 How Often Should You Get New Running Shoes?

-Another good rule of thumb is to divide 75,000 by your body weight in pounds and use that number as the running shoe mileage limit before you get new shoes.
+Another good rule of thumb is to divide 75,000 by your body weight in pounds and use that number as the running shoe mileage limit before you get a new pair.

 For example, if you weigh 175 pounds, 75,000 / 175 = 429 miles.